IbLahlou/IbLahlou.github.io/_posts/2025-11-18-acoustic-models.md

 ## 1. Filtering - Frequency Selection

 With these foundational operations established, we can now build speech processing systems.
-The first step is often **filtering**—selectively passing or blocking certain frequencies to prepare the signal for analysis.
+The first step is often **filtering** selectively passing or blocking certain frequencies to prepare the signal for analysis.

 <!-- TODO: Add images when available
 <!-- ![Filtering Dark Mode](../assets/img/graphics/post_12/dark/img1_filtering.png){: .dark } -->